-The fuel level warning indicator, the warning light, the fuel meter indicator, and all segments of the fuel meter start to flash when a malfunctioning sensor, disconnected coupler, broken lead, or short circuit is detected by the self-diagnosis device of the snowmobile to warn the rider of any of the above problems.
+The fuel level warning indicator, the warning light, and all segments of the fuel meter start to flash when a malfunctioning sensor, disconnected coupler, broken lead, or short circuit is detected by the self-diagnosis device of the snowmobile to warn the rider of any of the above problems.

-If this occurs, have a Yamaha dealer inspect the snowmobile as soon as possible.
+If the fuel level warning indicator, the warning light, and all segments of the fuel meter flash, have a Yamaha dealer inspect the snowmobile as soon as possible.

 - 1. Fuel level warning indicator "

+""

-- 2. Warning light "A"
+- 2. Warning light "/N"

 - 3. Fuel meter

-- 4. Fuel meter indicator ""

-Oil level/pressure warning indicator "□"
+Oil level warning indicator "="